-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning tardiness.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge constitutes misconduct because claimant did not call in to report his absence.
-This absence may have been excusable if claimant had properly reported such.
-However in absence of a report this is a no call absence which qualifies as misconduct.
-Benefits are withheld.
+The last incident, which brought about the discharge, constitutes misconduct because claimant was tardy after being warned that the next incident would result in discharge.
+There was no excuse for the delay.
+There was no line at the time clock and no delay in travel from the parking lot to the time clock.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.